ediloren/FastImp/ReadMe.txt

 if you use a desktop x86 PC with Linux as the operating system, this sub-directory would be called ix86-linux.

 FastImp was originally developed on Redhat Linux 7.2 with GNU gcc/g++ 2.96 as its compilers and GNU make as its builder.
-The present version has been fixed to compile with GNU gcc/g++ 4.1 and GNU make.
+The present version has been fixed to compile with:
+- Linux, GNU gcc/g++ 4.1 and GNU make
+- Windows, CygWin 6.1 with gcc/g++ 6.4.0 and GNU make 4.2.1